-There are no local pedestrian footpaths, public transport links (e.g., bus stops) or other NMU facilities and community assets, with connectivity to the scheme extents.
-Moreover, TM will only be in place for eight nights (when traffic flows will be at a minimum), and no congestion issues are noted during the proposed construction hours.
+TM will only be in place for five nights (when traffic flows will be at a minimum), as such no congestion issues are noted during the proposed construction hours.

 Considering the nature, duration, size, and scale of the scheme, and with implementation of the mitigation described above, impacts on population and human health are assessed as temporary, minor adverse in magnitude.